 Features and Draw

 One unique feature of the run is crossing the mouth of the Little River at Moonstone Beach.
-Thus, the date and start time of the race are determined by the height of the tide on either the last Saturday of January or the first Saturday of February.
+Thus, the date and start time of the race are determined by the height of the tide on either the last weekend of January or the first weekend of February.